boristane/bytes-frontend/README.md

 ## Environment Variables

+For development purposes, these are defined in the docker-compose file [here](https://github.com/boristane/bytes/blob/master/docker-compose.yml)

 | Variable | Description                              |
 | -------- | ---------------------------------------- |
 | URL      | The API url                              |